Bulat-Ziganshin/EasyProtoBuf/codegen/parser/grammar/SEMANTICS.md

 - proto2 groups;
 - full top-level and nested extend declarations;
 - extension-range options and message-valued declarations;
-- parenthesized custom option names at any dotted option-name position;
 - structured aggregate/message option values.

 These rules document the broader proto2/proto3 language; they are not claims